dtison/euler-utils-go/README.md

 **There are no solutions here, only helper functions.**

 This is a work in progress.
 This is a personal interest project.
+What is written in here is made to create fast-running solutions.
 There are some things that could be organized better, or commented better, etc.  If you find anything lacking, **Pull Requests are welcome**.

 I am new to the Golang ecosphere, but am learning much, using Project Euler problems.

 After doing several of the Euler problems, you find several standard functions are reused frequently.

-This package has functions to generate Prime numbers, find Prime factors, pandigital functions, GCD, Palindrome tests, etc.
+This package has functions to generate Prime numbers, find Prime factors, Pandigital functions, GCD, Palindrome tests, Factorial, and more.

 If you are working on Project Euler in Go, these will help you.
 In here you will find the raw materials with which to do these problems.